alikariminik/Fun-n-Games-MSP4/README.md

 23. Select Deploy Branch to ensure the most up-to-date git commit is in the heroku app.

 ## Credits

+#### Code
+In developing this project, I have utilised and adapted Code Institute's code from the Boutique Ado lessons in order to enable correct and smooth functionality that would be expected from an e-commerce store.
+The code has been attributed with the comment: "Code Institute Lessons - Boutique Ado" where applicable.

 #### Resources
 - Code Institute course material